HarikaVeluru/Day1_vsd/README.md

 ![WhatsApp Image 2024-03-31 at 10 13 01 AM](https://github.com/HarikaVeluru/VSD-workshop/assets/165346462/711b8925-59ec-4d1e-8a3d-52d53dff1452)

 The SPICE file looks as shown below.

 ![WhatsApp Image 2024-03-31 at 10 14 53 AM (1)](https://github.com/HarikaVeluru/VSD-workshop/assets/165346462/a3b1a827-015f-426c-b513-21a4f2511b84)

 Then to run this SPICE file we need to set up the ngspice as below.

 ![WhatsApp Image 2024-03-31 at 4 46 53 PM](https://github.com/HarikaVeluru/VSD-workshop/assets/165346462/43d6d024-f955-4c5a-8be7-82d1050cadc6)
 ![WhatsApp Image 2024-03-31 at 5 26 04 PM (1)](https://github.com/HarikaVeluru/VSD-workshop/assets/165346462/901f6c4d-36ba-47cf-8f9c-45671893f1ab)

 Then we can plot the output Y vs time t for the input "a".

 ![WhatsApp Image 2024-03-31 at 5 27 44 PM](https://github.com/HarikaVeluru/VSD-workshop/assets/165346462/017ffb6a-16e7-4bd4-8ac5-755746e12bfc)

 So now lets charactercise the cell we need to find rise time,fall time,propagation delay

 RISE TRANSITION TIME
 ![WhatsApp Image 2024-03-31 at 5 55 18 PM](https://github.com/HarikaVeluru/VSD-workshop/assets/165346462/605e1205-6f7c-471d-92c1-bc5bca2f51f0)

 0.04206 ns.

 PROPAGATION DELAY

 ![WhatsApp Image 2024-03-31 at 6 04 27 PM](https://github.com/HarikaVeluru/VSD-workshop/assets/165346462/893fccb2-8f19-49a5-a426-0a151fc009fe)

 0.0822ns.
-On the similar basis we can caluculate the fall time delay as well.